Ports & Harbor Security

-To the right is an image of what an unauthorized truck would look like if it tried to enter your facility when protected by a Delta barricade.
+Below is an image of what an unauthorized truck would look like if it tried to enter your port facility when protected by a Delta barricade.

 The Port of Sydney Harbour installed Delta’s K54 DCS501 anti-terrorist barriers to protect their international cruise ship terminal.
 The barriers prevent speeding vehicles from getting past the guard post at the Overseas Passenger Terminal at Circular Quay, where about 90 vessels dock during the busy summer months.
 Nearly 160,000 passengers come through the Port, representing a major facet of Australia’s tourism industry.